 How Opportunity Cost Functions

-While making decisions, investors try to consider the potential opportunity cost, but the calculation of opportunity cost is much more accurate with the benefit of hindsight.
-It is easier to compare the return on a chosen investment to the foregone alternative when you have real numbers to work with rather than estimates.
+While making decisions, investors try to consider the potential opportunity cost, but the calculation is more accurate with the benefit of hindsight, allowing for a clearer opportunity cost analysis and investment chosen.
+It is easier to compare the expected return on a chosen investment to the foregone alternative when you have real numbers to work with, aiding in more profitable decision making.

-Assume your aunt had to choose between investing in Company ABC and Company XYZ.
+Assume your aunt had to choose between investing in Company ABC and Company XYZ, both presenting different potential investments and expected returns.
 She decides to purchase ABC.
 ABC has returned 3% a year later, while XYZ has returned 8%.
-In this case, she can easily calculate her opportunity cost to be 5% (8% – 3%).
+In this case, she can easily calculate her opportunity cost to be 5% (8% - 3%).

-Investors frequently use opportunity cost to compare investments, but the concept can be applied to a wide range of scenarios.
-If your friend decides to take a year off from work to return to school, for example, the opportunity cost of this decision is a year’s worth of lost wages.
+Investors frequently use opportunity cost to compare investments, but the concept can be applied to a wide range of scenarios, making it a key element in strategic planning and comparative advantage.
+If your friend decides to take a year off from work to return to school, for example, the opportunity cost of this decision is a year's worth of lost wages, reflecting the lost opportunity for actual performance in their job.
 Your friend will weigh the opportunity cost of lost wages against the advantages of obtaining a higher education degree.

 Types of opportunity cost

-Often, the forgone alternative may involve some monetary compensation.
+Often, the forgone alternative may involve some monetary compensation, highlighting the implicit cost versus explicit costs in the opportunity cost analysis.
 Other times, it may not require any financial payment.
 The former gives us explicit cost, while the latter provides implicit cost.
-Both types of cost give rise to two significant types of opportunity cost-explicit cost and implicit cost.
+Both types of cost give rise to two significant types of opportunity cost: explicit costs and implicit costs, essential for understanding sunk costs and economic profit.

 Explicit cost

-This type of forgone alternative usually involves a kind of monetary compensation.
-Typically, the money payment compensates the one who has incurred the original opportunity cost by forgoing some satisfaction.
+This type of forgone alternative usually involves a kind of monetary compensation, essential in calculating opportunity cost and making profitable investment choices.
+Typically, the money payment compensates the one who has incurred the original opportunity cost by forgoing some satisfaction, reflecting sunk costs and their impact on business decisions.
 As a result, the money paid transfers the opportunity cost of the foregone alternative from the person receiving payment to the one making or offering the amount.

 A life example that explains the explicit cost